 Extensive research has shown the value of a college education.
 However, much of this research measures the value of a bachelor’s degree or an amorphous and highly heterogeneous category, “some college.”
 The results provide little insight into the value of the postsecondary education of millions of college students who never complete (nor intend to complete) a bachelor’s degree.
 Longitudinal datasets with transcripts have allowed for more refined analyses that include different types of community college degrees, and sometimes even certificates (less than two-year awards) and the number of college credits earned.
 This research generally confirms that subbaccalaureate credentials, as well as college credits without a diploma, are associated with higher earnings.
 But such findings are still insufficient because they are too broad.
 Knowing that a particular credential, such as the occupational associate degree, yields returns on average across the country is somewhat useful, but it does not help to understand the value of that credential in particular states or in specific occupations.
 Students who enroll in college must choose specific programs, and states and colleges must also decide what types of credentials and courses to offer within the context of local and regional labor markets.

-In deciding where to invest limited resources for program development, states and colleges need to know what the potential employment returns or outcomes are to specific types of programs and fields of study.
-Our research helps answer these questions by using large-scale datasets with individually linked data on college enrollment and labor market outcomes for a range of specific postsecondary education pathways, a term that refers to the characteristics, sequences, and timing of student course-taking.
+In deciding where to invest limited resources for program development, states and colleges need to know what the potential employment returns or outcomes are for specific types of programs and fields of study.
+CAPSEE’s research addressed these questions by using large-scale datasets with individually linked data on college enrollment and labor market outcomes for a range of specific postsecondary education pathways, a term that refers to the characteristics, sequences, and timing of student course-taking.

-The results of our research on employment returns may benefit federal and state policymakers and educators as they plan programs and devise policies to encourage students to choose and successfully complete particular pathways.
+The results of CAPSEE’s research on employment returns are relevant for federal and state policymakers and educators as they plan programs and devise policies to encourage students to choose and successfully complete particular pathways.
 Yet it is also the case that the federal government and states need concrete information on the effectiveness of particular policies and programs that encourage students to enter and complete promising pathways.
-To extend our analysis of employment outcomes outlined above, our policy research focuses on two substantive areas.
-First, we analyze the effects of mixing employment and education as well as the impact of policies that encourage the combining of work and study.
-Second, given that labor market outcomes vary across different pathways for similar students, we examine programs that guide students and that provide incentives for students to choose particular fields or pathways.
+To extend the analysis of employment outcomes outlined above, CAPSEE’s policy research focused on two substantive areas.
+First, it analyzed the effects of mixing employment and education as well as the impact of policies that encourage the combining of work and study.
+Second, given that labor market outcomes vary across different pathways for similar students, CAPSEE examined programs that guide students and that provide incentives for students to choose particular fields or pathways.